Bayside Sea Scouts is entirely volunteer run.

 The Assistant Group Leader supports and Group Leader in their role

-The Cub Scout Leader of Pack B is responsible for organising and running the Pack B events and activities.
+The Cub Scout Leader is responsible for organising and running the cub events and activities.

-The Assistant Scout Cub Leader for Pack B is responsible for assisting the Cub Leader and helping organise and run the events and activities each week.
+The Assistant Scout Cub Leader is responsible for assisting the Cub Leader and helping organise and run the events and activities each week.

 Assistant Cub Leader